koel/docker/README.md

 -----

 First, start the koel server.
 The server is exposed on port 80.
-Tell koel where your database using the environment variables documented here in koel's [config/database.php][dbConfig] file.
+Tell koel where your database using the environment variables documented in koel's [config/database.php][dbConfig] file.
 Make sure your database and music storage location are acessible to the container.